 a.
-The OCEANO Community's core mission capability and capacity draws on experience and expertise in the fields of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography, and is focused on providing timely and relevant support to fleet and joint operations.
+The OCEANO community's core mission capability and capacity draws on experience and expertise in the fields of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography, and is focused on providing timely and relevant support to fleet and joint operations.
 OCEANO officers typically develop foundational expertise in assignments at operational meteorology and oceanography (METOC) commands.

-- b.
+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - b.
 Demonstrated expertise in one or more of the core missions of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography is the foundation of the OCEANO Community.
 Expertise in multiple warfighting areas is highly valued.
 OCEANO officers should have balanced professional experience, to include demonstrated leadership, operational proficiency and qualifications, and technical expertise.
 Proven and sustained superior performance in documented positions of leadership and in difficult, challenging, and arduous operational assignments is the ultimate test of readiness for promotion selection. - c.
 Education is valuable and highly regarded for OCEANO officers.
 All officers will participate in advanced education leading to a Master's of Science degree in Meteorology and/or Physical Oceanography.
 Additional graduate level education is also valued.
-Officers who have participated in advanced education leading to a technical master's degree or a PhD will have non-observed fitness reports covering significant periods of time in their careers. - d.
-Officers in the OCEANO community are eligible for, and generally granted, a scientific waiver for the JQO designation requirement for flag officer promotion.
+Officers who have participated in advanced education leading to a technical master's degree or a doctorate degree will have non-observed fitness reports covering significant periods of time in their careers.
+Board members should still consider these officers competitive for promotion based on their entire record. - d.
+Officers in the OCEANO Community are eligible for, and generally granted a scientific waiver for the JQO designation requirement for flag officer promotion.
 However, JPME and joint experience are highly valued. - e.
-Officers under consideration for promotion to commander are considered fully qualified if they are currently assigned to or have completed a designated lieutenant commander operational milestone tour and completed a technical post-graduate education with associated subspecialty P- or Q-code.
-OCEANO officers competing for promotion to commander demonstrate their operational leadership and experience at sea as senior lieutenants or lieutenant commanders.
-These assignments include carrier strike group (CSG) staff or CVN/LHA/LHD meteorology (OA/QO) division officer.
-Best qualified officers will have demonstrated superior performance and leadership in an operational milestone tour as well as demanding and diverse assignments in leadership tours such as executive officer or officer-in-charge, and/or major staffs, joint positions and TYCOM staffs.
+Fully qualified OCEANO commanders will: - (1) Be currently assigned to or have completed a designated lieutenant commander operational milestone tour, with demonstrated operational leadership and experience at sea as senior lieutenants or lieutenant commanders.
+These assignments include ESG/CSG staff or CVN/LHA/LHD meteorology (OA/QO) division officer. - (2) Have completed a technical post-graduate education with associated subspecialty P- or Q-code. - f.
+Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
+The best qualified OCEANO commanders will have:

+- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (1) Demonstrated superior performance and leadership in an operational 0-4 milestone tour. - (2) Demonstrated superior performance in demanding and diverse leadership tours such as executive officer or officerin-charge, and/or major staffs, joint positions and TYCOM staffs.